max4real/Test-Prep-2/README.md

 A Flutter application built using the **MVC (Model-View-Controller)** architecture with **GetX** for state management, navigation, and dependency injection.
 The app integrates **Dio** for HTTP networking, using a custom **Interceptor** to manage API authentication tokens.

+Warning: Movie Poster might fail to load if you have weak internet connection.

 ---

 ## Setup Instructions